ceanagucyam/WDProjStrontiumGucyamTapia/README.md

 ### Outline of Content (Webpages):
 ### Home Page: This page welcomes the users and has quick navigation to the other pages of the website.
 ### (P1) About Us: This page briefly introduces the creators of the website and includes their explanations for creating the website itself.
 ### (P2) Who's Who: This page includes the members' individual profiles, with information such as their positions and fun facts.
 It will also include photos of the members and notable activities of each member.
+JavaScript will be used here to make the member profiles interactive, showcasing their information as a pop-up card.
 ### (P3) Merch: This page contains official NewJeans merchandise such as their albums and lightsticks.
 ### (P4) Songs: This page contains their complete discography of albums, EPs, and music videos.
 It will also include links to streaming services such as YouTube, Spotify, and Apple Music.
 ### (P5) Shows: This page is a compilation of their variety shows, vlogs, and livestreams.